The Wallpaper* directory of London facial treatments, from rejuvenating lasers to skin-brightening injectables

 111 Harley St.

-111 Harley St. by Dr Yannis Alexandrides – also the founder of 111 Skin and 111 Cryo – provides a breadth of surgical, non-surgical and injectable aesthetic treatments (over 10,000+ per year, to be exact, according to its website).
-Each one is performed with the same meticulous care and attention to detail at the clinic, established in 2001.
-Now, it is globally renowned for providing up-to-the-minute treatments via its team of experts.
-This includes the likes of Ameela, a polynucleotide skin-boosting injectable derived from DNA found in salmon sperm.
+111 Harley St. by Dr Yannis Alexandrides – also the founder of 111 Skin and 111 Cryo – provides a breadth of surgical, non-surgical and injectable aesthetic treatments.
+(Over 10,000+ per year, to be exact, according to its website).
+Established in 2001, 111 Harley St. is now globally renowned for providing up-to-the-minute treatments from polynucleotides to Potenza, delivered by a team of expert practitioners.

 -